Last modified on January 2021

 Consult with an endocrinologist in 1 click to treat your child’s delayed puberty

 Q1.
-Is delayed puberty normal?
+Is a late puberty normal?

 If your child is healthy but hasn’t shown any signs of puberty yet, he or she should get evaluated but it’s not necessarily an emergency.
 Our bodies develop at their own pace and it’s normal to be a ‘late bloomer’.
 If you do have concerns, consult a doctor to check your child’s growth and development.
 However, in most cases, it’s not something to worry about.
 Your child’s doctor may prescribe hormone therapy if there is an underlying medical condition.
 A short-course of this treatment will induce pubertal development.